allenai/allennlp/README.md

    docker run -it -p 8000:8000 --rm allennlp/allennlp:v0.6.1
    ```

-You can now test your installation with `test-install`.
+You can test the Docker environment with `docker run -it -p 8000:8000 --rm allennlp/allennlp:v0.6.1 test-install`.

 ### Installing from source